shannonbux/shannon-soper-portfolio/src/pages/gatsby-builds-dashboard/index.md

 The dashboard enabled Gatsby to come out of beta and launch its commercial offering.

 ## Why did the solution work?
-We presented the user with prioritized data which allowed them to focus on their website’s biggest problems and/or biggest opportunities.
+We presented the user with prioritized data which answered their questions.
+The data empowered them to focus on their website’s biggest problems and/or biggest opportunities.

 ## Future idea
 One feature we didn't ship yet was showing site performance changes over time.
 We wanted users to be able to do these things: